sujith-eag/vu-library/docs/java/index.md

       text: Java Next
       link: /java/java_next
 features:
-  - title: Cats
+  - title: one
-    details: Everything about cats
+    details: Everything about
-  - title: Dogs
+  - title: two
-    details: Dog breeds, training, and more
+    details: training, and more
 ---